mabel-dev/opteryx.dev/docs/get-started/python-client.md

 print(f"Query planning time: {stats['time_planning']} seconds")
 ~~~

+!!! note
+    Not all statistics are available for every query.
+Some metrics depend on the specific operations performed and the data involved.

 **Usage Tips**
 - Debugging: Use .messages to identify potential minor issues in query execution.
 - Optimization: Review .stats to pinpoint performance bottlenecks like excessive data reads or long planning times.
 - Monitoring: Regularly check these metrics to understand the health and performance of your database interactions.

 ## Simplified Short-Form API